-In 1664 Jean-Baptiste Colbert ordered the redesign of the garden by André Le Nôtre, a French landscape architect and gardener of Louis XIV.
+In 1664 Jean-Baptiste Colbert ordered the redesign of the gardens by André Le Nôtre, a French landscape architect and gardener of Louis XIV.
 Le Nôtre gave the garden its wonderfully symmetrical shape, with its clear lines, which can be seen to this day.

-Le Nôtre built a central avenue on the Palace's axis, on the east a pool of rounded water, on the west an octagonal pool; He built two terraces-one by the water's edge, along the quay, and the other along Rivoli Street; In addition, he built two terraces along the current border of the Place de la Concorde.
+Le Nôtre built a central avenue on the Palace's axis, on the east a pool of rounded water, on the west an octagonal pool.
+He built two terraces-one by the water's edge, along the quay, and the other along Rivoli Street; In addition, he built two terraces along the current border of the Place de la Concorde.

 In 1871, the Tuileries Palace was set on fire by the Paris collective.
-After the arson, some of the building remained in their place, and it was only more than 10 years later that it was decided to completely destroy the remains, and the palace was never restored.
+After the arson, some of the building remained in its place, and it was only more than 10 years later that it was decided to completely destroy the remains, and the palace was never restored.

 The garden has sculptures of various statues spread around the park, including Rodin, Alberto Giacometti, Mayllol and others.
 From the 19th century, the gardens became the Parisians' leisure and recreation spot, and were mentioned in many works of art.

-If you wondered about the origin of the name, it is named for the tile factory that was located on this spot before (tiles in French at called 'tuiles').
+If you wondered about the origin of the name, it is named for the tile factory that was located on this spot (tiles in French at called 'tuiles').

 The gardens have many cute corners where you can read and relax, as well as attractions and amusement facilities for children.
 Sculptures of various statues are scattered throughout the garden, including Rodin, Alberto Giacometti, Mayllol and others.
 In recent years, modern sculptures have also been placed in the gardens to give an atmosphere of renewal.
 In 1988, a statue of Alfred Dreyfus was also added.
 You can walk around the two big fountains, sit on one of the chairs scattered around them and watch the miniature boats floating on them.
 On both sides of the central avenue, you can sit down and breathe the air on the benches in the shade of the trees and watch the Parisians playing on the grass surfaces with ball games.
-Children can play in the playgrounds, go horseback riding, watching a puppet theater, or sail small sailboats in the water pools.
-The gardens have cafe and ice cream parlors with drinks.
+Children can play in the playgrounds, go horseback riding, watch a puppet theater, or sail small sailboats in the water pools.
+The gardens have cafes and ice cream parlors with drinks.

 This was a great success, and thousands came to watch the noble's carriages.
 Within a short time, peddlers began walking around offering fruit and sweets between the carriages.
 Afterwards, the Parisians arrived in the neighborhood and began to provide the aristocratic dynasties matchmaking services, and pass lover notes between prospective grooms and brides.

 The success of the garden led Louis XIV to transform the Tuileries gardens into a larger and impressive garden, appropriate for a royal garden.
-The architect André Le Nôtre redesigned the gardens and gave them their current appearance - the style of the traditional French gardens, landscaped gardens, cuttings geometrical shapes and organized flower clusters.
+The architect André Le Nôtre redesigned the gardens and gave them their current appearance - the style of the traditional French gardens, landscaped gardens, cuttings of geometrical shapes and organized flower clusters.
 All arranged in symmetrical and precise areas.